Skip to content

 3.3 Methodology Committee Discretion

 The methodology committee retains limited discretion in three areas only: sector assignment, edge cases near eligibility thresholds, and extraordinary circumstances such as smart contract exploits or sudden regulatory actions.
-The committee has zero discretion over the weighting methodology, rebalancing schedule, or concentration cap.
+The committee has zero discretion over the weighting methodology, rebalancing schedule, or concentration caps.
 These parameters are governed by the rules in this document and may only be modified through CTX governance.

 4. Sector Classification